Create Your Project ME In 3 Easy Steps

-I’ve been meeting up with my ‘Power Posse’ for seven years now and we all credit our sanity to these monthly meet-ups!
+I’ve been meeting up with my ‘Power Posse’ since 2008 and we all credit our sanity to these monthly meet-ups!
 Problems never have time to fester and grow when you tackle them regularly and have an accountability buddy to hold you to things you say you’re going to do.

 In the comments below, share how you feel about creating your own Project Me?
 Are you ready to have a regular date with yourself and get proactive about taking control of your life?
 I’m here rooting for you and can’t wait to hear how you’re getting on!

 Have you got the FREE & FABULOUS Project Me Life Wheel® yet?
 It’ll quickly show you where you’re currently out of balance so you know what needs your focus FIRST.